An efficient solver for large-scale onshore wind farm siting including cable routing: Abstract

 \section{Abstract}

-Existing planning approaches for onshore wind farm siting and network integration often do not meet minimum cost solutions or social and environmental considerations.
-In this paper, we develop an approach for the integrated layout and cable routing problem of onshore wind farm planning using the Quota Steiner tree problem.
+Existing planning approaches for onshore wind farm siting and grid integration often do not meet minimum cost solutions or social and environmental considerations.
+In this paper, we develop an exact approach for the integrated layout and cable routing problem of onshore wind farm planning using the Quota Steiner tree problem.
 Applying a novel transformation on a known directed cut formulation, reduction techniques, and heuristics, we design an exact solver that makes large problem instances solvable and outperforms generic MIP solvers.
-Although our case studies in selected regions of Germany show large trade-offs between the objective criteria of cost and landscape impact, small burdens on one criterion can significantly improve the other criteria.
-In addition, we demonstrate that contrary to many approaches for exclusive turbine siting, grid integration must be simultaneously optimized in order to avoid excessive costs or landscape impacts in the course of a wind farm project.
-Our novel problem formulation and the developed solver can assist planners in decision making and help optimize wind farms in large regions in the future.
+In selected regions of Germany, the trade-offs between minimizing costs and landscape impact of onshore wind farm siting are investigated.
+Although our case studies show large trade-offs between the objective criteria of cost and landscape impact, small burdens on one criterion can significantly improve the other criteria.
+In addition, we demonstrate that contrary to many approaches for exclusive turbine siting, grid integration must be simultaneously optimized to avoid excessive costs or landscape impacts in the course of a wind farm project.
+Our novel problem formulation and the developed solver can assist planners in decision-making and help optimize wind farms in large regions in the future.\blfootnote{

+The content of this report is also available as publication in European Journal of Operational Research.
+Please always cite as: